amitsaha/echorand.me/content/about.md

 # About me

-Hello, My name is Amit - I work as a software engineer and I [explore software](https://github.com/amitsaha) via programming, writing [articles](../articles) and [books](../books) and giving [talks](../talks).
+Hello, My name is Amit Saha (or, @echorand).

+I work as a software engineer and I [explore software](https://github.com/amitsaha) via programming, writing [articles](../articles) and [books](../books) and giving [talks](../talks).
-These are a result of a lot of hit and trial and frustrating hours spent fighting with software only having the end result in mind.
-My approach to work has recently become - i struggle with everything, so I don't need to pick and choose what kind of software I am working with - frontend, backend, infrastructure, windows or Linux.
-Given a problem or an idea at hand, I will try to implement it without thinking I am better off doing something else.
-It's all a learning experience.

-Feel free to reuse/relink any contents on this blog in anyway you please.
-I appreciate a credit linking back to my post/blog.

 # Open source contributions